coreos/triagebot/README.md

 # Triagebot

-This is a simple Slack bot to help with triaging Jira issues.
+This is a Slack bot to help with triaging Jira issues.
 It reports new issues to a designated Slack channel and tracks whether the issues have been triaged.

 ## Flows